officialnico/officialnico/README.md

 **officialnico/officialnico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I blast speakers on the weekend and help google tie their shoelaces on monday
+I bust speakers on the weekend and help google tie their shoelaces on monday

 <br />